Spanish-learning podcasts are genuinely one of the most effective tools for beginners.

 8. Spanish Stories for Kids — Beginner

-Spotify | Apple Podcasts Best for: Beginners who want simple, clear Spanish narrated for a young audience
+Best for: Beginners who want simple, clear Spanish narrated for a young audience

 Here's a counterintuitive truth about children's podcasts: they're phenomenal for adult beginners.
 The vocabulary is basic, the sentences are short, the narration is slow and expressive, and nobody assumes you know what subjuntivo means.
 Spanish Stories for Kids leans into all of that — Marcelo's mother is a native Spanish speaker and reads original bedtime stories aloud in natural, unhurried Spanish, with vocabulary words highlighted at the end of each episode.